rmscoal/viscue/README.md

 ## Features
 - 🔒 Secure password storage with strong encryption
-- 🔑 Password generation with customizable options
+- 🔑 Strong password generation
 - 📋 Easy copy-paste functionality
 - 🔍 Search and filter capabilities
 - and more coming !!!